seiya8/honkit-test/md/Chapter1.md

 ```

 {% alert type="note", style="callout" %}
-This is a note.
+- This is a note.
 {% endalert %}

 ## Test2

 {% alert type="warning", style="callout" %}
+1. This is a warning.
-This is a warning.
+2. This is a warning.
 {% endalert %}